 We’ve put together a handy guide on what kind of do it yourself SEO your startup can benefit from based on your business style.
 In the long term, implementing these DIY SEO best practices can cut down your work hours dramatically.
 Let your website or blog work in the background, even when you aren’t, and discover results that may help put you on the first page of Google.

-The key is knowing where to begin.
+The key is knowing where to begin with do it yourself SEO.
 Which one of these sounds the most like you?

 “I’ve heard good SEO takes forever.
-How can I increase my exposure with some quick fixes?”
+How can I increase my exposure with some DIY SEO quick fixes?”

 Good SEO can take a long time, depending on exactly what you’re after, but there are secrets to get quick wins and watch your traffic increase in a decent amount of time.